Mas5ive/My_kanban2/README.md

-# My-kanban
+# My-kanban2

 ## Description

-A simple multi-user kanban application written on the Django 4.2 web framework.
+A simple multi-user kanban application written on the Django 4.2.15 web framework.
+This is a demonstration project.
+Tests cover a small portion of the code intentionally.

+The project uses:

+- nginx
+- postgres
+- redis

 ### Available features